-- Running the recruiting process (scheduling, collating feedback, coordinating with hiring manager etc.).
+- Running the recruiting process (scheduling, collating feedback, coordinating with the hiring manager, etc.)

-Depending on the strength of the recruiter (and, importantly, the company branding with your candidates), the recruiter will be able to hire 1–4 engineers per month.
+Depending on the strength of the recruiter (and, importantly, the company branding with your candidates), the recruiter will be able to hire one to four engineers per month.
 This shifts as the company scales and adds more differentiated roles (see below).